- General information

-DMM requires authors to submit their manuscripts online using the Bench>Press manuscript processing system.
-Authors are required to read our journal policies before preparing their manuscripts and all manuscripts should adhere to the journal’s terms of submission.
+JEB requires authors to submit their manuscripts online using the Bench>Press manuscript processing system.
+Authors are required to read our journal policies before preparing their manuscripts, and all manuscripts should adhere to the journal’s terms of submission.

 1.1.
 New submissions – format free

-To make manuscript submission as easy as possible for authors, DMM offers format-free submission.
+To make manuscript submission as easy as possible for authors, JEB allows format-free submission.

-At first submission, authors may submit their manuscript in any format; however, for the benefit of reviewers and Editors, we encourage authors to read the manuscript preparation guidelines below and to consider how easy a manuscript is to read (e.g. using appropriate line spacing, line and page numbers, and ensuring that figures are carefully numbered and/or accompanied by their legend).
+At first submission, authors may submit their manuscript in any format; however, we do encourage authors to read the manuscript preparation guidelines below and to use 1.5 line spacing and line numbers to facilitate viewing by editors and reviewers.

 All manuscripts must adhere to our guidelines regarding manuscript length.

 On JEB, >95% of revised submissions are accepted for publication.